 Although the county has enjoyed little success in provincial championships the emergence of clubs in Coolderry, Shinrone, Lusmagh, Kinnitty, Killeigh, Banagher and Ballycommon has ensured that the game remains on a sure footing in Offaly.

-In 2010 Offaly followed up their win in the All Ireland Junior Championship by winning the All Ireland Intermediate Championship which meant their upgrade to the Senior Championship.
+In 2010 Offaly won the All Ireland Intermediate Championship which meant their upgrade to the Senior Championship.
 They were captained by Shinrone’s Michaela Morkan and beat Wexford on a scoreline of 2.12 to 2.10.

 In 2012 Offaly made it into the All Ireland Senior semi-final